 Pest and Diseases

-Mealybugs are the primary pest that attacks the clustered body of Mammillaria.
+Mealybugs are the primary pest to attacks the clustered body of Mammillaria.
 Two solutions are recommended to cure this problem:

 Fungal and other diseases are created due to overwatering or over-fertilization.
 Removing fungal areas can be a tricky task but a little bit of patience can do a great task.
-Carefully detect and cut the damaged areas between the spines and apply fungicide throughout the diseased part of this cactus.
+Carefully detect and cut the damaged areas between the spines and apply fungicide throughout the diseased part of the Mammillaria plant.
+This helps you to grow a healthy cactus without any worry of further damage from pest or diseases.